 Dr. Beitler is a graduate of the Medical College of Pennsylvania.
 He completed three years of residency in general surgery at Downstate Medical Center and completed his residency in radiation oncology at Memorial Sloan-Kettering Cancer Center in New York.
 Dr. Beitler also holds an MBA from Columbia University School of Business.

 Dr. Beitler is a Georgia Cancer Coalition Distinguished Scholar.
 He was awarded the Atlanta Business Chronicle's HealthCare Heroes Award, Military Service, in 2012.
 He has been the recipient of numerous best doctor awards including a "Top Doctor" in Atlanta Magazine, 2010-2017.
+In 2019, he was named to the MilliPub Club, which recognizes current Emory faculty who have published one or more individual papers throughout their careers that have garnered more than 1,000 citations.
 Dr. Beitler was selected as Educator of the Year by the Radiation Oncology residents in 2012, 2014 and 2015.
 He is also the recipient of the Niceness Award from Maimonides Medical Center, two Service Excellence Awards from Staten Island University Hospital, Top Doctor Award (NY Metro Area, 1997, 1999-2005), two Army Achievement Medals and an Army Commendation Medal.